Nudity: Christianity

 Finnish Lutherans practice mixed nudity in private saunas used by families and close-knit groups.
 While maintaining communal nudity, men and women are now often separated in public or community settings.
 Certain sects of Christianity through history have included nudity into worship practices, but these have been deemed heretical.
 There have been Christian naturists in the United States since the 1920s, but as a social and recreational practice rather than part of an organized religion.

 Islam

-The practice known as veiling of women in public predates Islam in Persia, Syria, and Anatolia.
-Islamic clothing for men covers the area from the waist to the knees.In the medieval period, Islamic norms became more patriarchal, and very concerned with the chastity of women before marriage and fidelity afterward.
-Women were not only veiled, but segregated from society, with no contact with men not of close kinship, the presence of whom defined the difference between public and private spaces.

-Of particular concern for both Islam and early Christians, as they extended their control over countries that had previously been part of the Byzantine or Roman empires, was the local custom of public bathing.
-While Christians were mainly concerned about mixed-gender bathing, which had been common, Islam also prohibited nudity for women in the company of non-Muslim women.
-In general, the Roman bathing facilities were adapted for separation of the genders, and the bathers retaining at least a loin-cloth as in the Turkish bath of today.

-Islamic countries are guided by rules of modesty that forbid nudity, with variations between five schools of Islamic law, the most conservative being the Hanbali School in Saudi Arabia and Qatar, where the niqab, the garment covering the whole female body and the face with a narrow opening for the eyes, is widespread.
+Islamic countries are guided by rules of modesty that forbid nudity, with variations between five schools of Islamic law.
+The most conservative is the Hanbali School in Saudi Arabia and Qatar, where the niqab, the garment covering the whole female body and the face with a narrow opening for the eyes, is widespread.
 Hands are also hidden within sleeves as much as possible.
 The burqa, limited mainly to Afghanistan, also has a mesh screen which covers the eye opening.
 Different rules apply to men, women, and children; and depend upon the gender and family relationship of others present.